Introducing Combined Effects of Filtering and ASE Noise in Optical Links Supposing Different Equalization Algorithms: MODELS

-The starting point for the analytical determination of the filtering penalty in optical systems is the block diagram shown in Figure \ref{fig:block_diagram}.
-A general optical link in case of metro network scenario has been theoretically replicated.
-We consider dual-polarization coherent transmission, and we focus on evaluating the SNR for the symbol sequence transmitted through one of the two polarizations.
-This approach is justified, since filtering effect acts in the same way on both the polarizations.
-Therefore, when we compute the total SNR as the average fo the SNR on the two polarizations, we obtain the same result.
-In addition, we assume the modulation adopts In-phase and Quadrature components, as is done in modern optical transceivers.
+The starting point for the analytical determination of the filtering penalty in optical systems is the block diagram shown in \autoref{fig:block_diagram}.
+A general optical link has been theoretically replicated.
+We consider dual-polarization coherent transmission and focus on evaluating the SNR for the symbol sequence transmitted through one of the two polarizations.
+This approach is justified, since the filtering effect acts identically on both polarizations.
+Therefore, when computing the total SNR as the average of the SNR on the two polarizations, we obtain the same result.
+In addition, we assume the modulation uses In-phase and Quadrature components, as is done in modern optical transceivers.

-The transmitted symbols are $\{ x_k\}_{k=0}^{K-1}$, for K successive transmissions, for each polarization and they are generated at symbol rate equal to $R_s$ (from now on, we will refer also to the symbol period as: $T=\frac{1}{R_s}$), therefore we can write the sequence energy as:
+The transmitted symbols are $\{ x_k\}_{k=0}^{K-1}$, for $K$ successive transmissions, for each polarization, and they are generated at symbol rate equal to $R_s$ (from now on, we will refer also to the symbol period as: $T=\frac{1}{R_s}$), therefore we can write the sequence energy.

-Consequently, the total transmitted signal power, counting for both the polarizations is:
+Consequently, the total transmitted signal power, accounting for both polarizations, is computed as follows:

-For derivation purpose it is useful to write also the per-dimension energy, namely the energy of the In-phase or Quadrature component of one of the two polarizations:
+For derivation purposes, it is useful to write also the per-dimension energy, namely the energy of the In-phase or Quadrature component of one of the two polarizations:

-The $x_k$ are modulated by the shaping filter $\varphi(t)$ (assumed to satisfy the Nyquist criterion for inter symbol interference (ISI) free channels and symbol-by-symbol (SBS) detection, and with Fourier transform $\Phi(f)=\mathcal{F}[\varphi(t)]$), so we can write the modulator output as:
+The $x_k$ symbols are modulated by the shaping filter $\varphi(t)$ (assumed to satisfy the Nyquist criterion for intersymbol interference (ISI) free channels and symbol-by-symbol (SBS) detection, and with Fourier transform \mbox{$\Phi(f)=\mathcal{F}[\varphi(t)]$}), so we can write the modulator output.

-Then the modulated symbols pass through a cascade of $N$ optical filters described by their transfer functions $H_i(f)$ ($i=1,\dots,N$) experiencing the injection of noise in a distributed manner along the line, before the matched filter $\varphi_h^*(-t)$.
-The signal is then sampled, equalized and SBS detection is performed on the $z_k$ ($k=0,\dots , K-1$) outputs of the equalizer, providing the final estimates $\hat{x}_k$ of the input symbols.
+The modulated symbols pass through a cascade of $M$ optical filters described by their transfer functions $H_i(f)$ ($i=1,\dots,M$) experiencing the injection of distributed noise along the line, before the AA filter $H_{AA}(f)$.
+The signal is then sampled at $\ell$ samples per symbol (in commercial transceivers typically $\ell = 2$).
+After sampling, the signal is equalized, and SBS detection is performed on the $z_k$ ($k=0,\dots , K-1$) outputs of the equalizer, providing the final estimates $\hat{x}_k$ of the input symbols.